Luther Burbank Rose Parade and Festival: Revival

-The parade did not take place for the years spanning the World Wars.
+The parade did not take place for the years spanning through the World Wars.
 It began anew in the 1950s when the Junior Chamber of Commerce undertook the task of organizing it once again.
 It is then that the parade was renamed in honor of Luther Burbank.
 After the long reprieve in the 1930s and 1940s, the organizers of the celebration took to inviting well-known figures to participate in the parade as Grand Marshals.
 One such person was Charles Schulz, giving a Peanuts flavor to the parade and carnival on that year.
 Others include government officials, local heroes, veterans and business owners.
 These prominent individuals served to help promote the parade and festival in sphere's outside the Santa Rosa locale.

 Throughout the twentieth century, floats were designed to reflect popular culture at the time.
 Floats featuring baseball, women's solidarity, peace, pioneering, etc., were all present to promote the issues and interests of the times.
 Events often included foot and auto races, baby contests, and the like.
 1909 marked an unprecedented project for the parade: a nighttime affair with lighted floats.
 It was an impressive undertaking in which “floats med lavish use of lighted designs and the parade included one float lighted by means of an electric trolley attached to the car line.”
 In light of the turbulent political times of the 1960s, a less jovial air was involved in the displays.
 In 1967 Ray Smith of The Press Democrat wrote, “Missing from this parade was laughter.
 There were no firemen in red pajamas squirting water, or clowns … In brief: there was no comedy in the units entered in the comical feature and miscellaneous category.”
 This was not the typical aura of the affair – most years are met with celebration and excitement from all involved.